bitwarden/help/_articles/directory-connector/gsuite-directory.md

    - Optionally rename the JSON file to something that is easier to remember, such as `client_secret.json`
 3. Launch the Directory Connector console by double clicking the shortcut.
 4. Select option 3 (Configure directory connection) from the main menu.
-5. Select **GSuite Directory** as the type.
+5. Select **G Suite Directory** as the type.
 6. Enter the name of the JSON file that you copied in step 2.
-7. Enter the domain of your GSuite account.
+7. Enter the domain of your G Suite account.
-8. Enter the email address of an admin user that has full access to the GSuite directory (such as your own).
+8. Enter the email address of an admin user that has full access to the G Suite directory (such as your own).

 Congrats!
-You are done configuring GSuite with the bitwarden Directory Connector.
+You are done configuring G Suite with the bitwarden Directory Connector.

 ## Testing

 Test your configurations by running a simulated directory sync.
-You should see your GSuite groups and/or users printed to the screen.
+You should see your G Suite groups and/or users printed to the screen.